asarada1982/IntegerToRoman/README.md

-## Your engineering and testing methodology
+## Engineering and testing methodology

 1. junit test cases had been build and the method is tested using junit<br>
+2. Source code is tested using junit test case <br>
-2. by accessing the rest api.
+3. by accessing the rest api.

-## Your packaging layout
+## packaging layout

 ### Source Code path
 assignment_1/src/main/java/com/asarada/romannumeral/ <br>